 - 2. Social Equity Goals At least 30% of the total number of licenses issued for personal use cannabis establishments, distributors, and delivery services are to go to minority, women, and disabled veteran certified businesses (Diversely Owned Businesses).
 Minority businesses alone will receive at least 15% and women and veteran owned businesses, together, will receive at least 15%.
-154 - 3.
+166 - 3.
 Social Equity Lead: New Jersey created the Office of Minority, Disabled Veterans, and Women Cannabis Business Development within the Cannabis Regulatory Commission.
 This office is tasked with establishing and administering unified practices and procedures for promoting participation in the medical cannabis and personal use cannabis industries by persons from socially and economically disadvantaged communities, including minority businesses, women's businesses, and disabled veterans' businesses.
-155 - 4.
+167 - 4.
 License Priority: Social Equity Businesses, Diversely Owned Businesses, and Impact Zone Businesses receive priority review over standard license applicants.
 This means that regardless of when they are submitted, they are reviewed before other applications.
 The exact hierarchy of license review is discussed in detail in the Cannabis Regulatory Commission's Notice of Application Acceptance for Personal Use Cannabis Licenses. - 5.
 License Scoring Preference: There is no scoring preference for Social Equity Businesses, Diversely Owned Businesses, or Impact Zone Businesses. - 6.
 Special Licenses: New Jersey did not create special license categories for Social Equity Businesses, Diversely Owned Businesses, or Impact Zone Businesses. - 7.
 Microbusiness License: New Jersey created a microbusiness designation.
 This designation applies to a cannabis cultivator, cannabis manufacturer, cannabis wholesaler, cannabis distributor, cannabis retailer, or cannabis delivery service that employs no more than 10 individuals, has a facility with no more than 2,500 square feet (with additional restrictions for cultivators), possesses no more than 1,000 plants in a month (with an exception for distributors transporting plants), and acquires no more than 1,000 lbs. of usable cannabis for manufacturing, resale, or retail.
-157 In addition, the microbusiness must be 100% held by New Jersey residents who have lived in the state for at least the two preceding years.
+169 In addition, the microbusiness must be 100% held by New Jersey residents who have lived in the state for at least the two preceding years.
 Also, at least 51 percent of the owners, directors, officers, or employees of the microbusiness shall be residents of the municipality in which the microbusiness is located or a municipality bordering the municipality in which the microbusiness is located.
-158 New Jersey has committed to providing at least 10 percent of the total licenses issued for each class of cannabis establishment, cannabis distributors, and cannabis delivery services to microbusinesses.
+170 New Jersey has committed to providing at least 10 percent of the total licenses issued for each class of cannabis establishment, cannabis distributors, and cannabis delivery services to microbusinesses.
 In addition, at least 25 percent of the total licenses are to be issued to microbusinesses.
-159 There are several other benefits for microbusinesses.
+171 There are several other benefits for microbusinesses.
 First, they are subject to 50 percent of the standard licensing and application fees.
 Second, there is a prohibition on capping the number of microbusiness licenses that can be issued.
-160 Third, a microbusiness does not need to secure a labor peace agreement, which is requirement for standard applicants.
-161 - 8.
+172 Third, a microbusiness does not need to secure a labor peace agreement, which is requirement for standard applicants.
+173 - 8.
+Wholesale License: New Jersey offers a Cannabis Wholesaler License.
+These licensees may purchase or otherwise obtain, store, sell, and transport cannabis items for the purpose of resale to either another cannabis wholesaler or to a cannabis retailer, but not to consumers.174 - 9.
 Training and Financial Services: New Jersey Imposes a Social Equity Excise Fee on the transfer of cannabis from a cultivator to another party.
 These funds are to be invested in for-profit, non-profit, public entities, and municipality programs that focus on (1)